-Health professionals continually seek to improve their ability to provide culturally safe care for Indigenous clients.
+Physical therapists continually seek to improve their ability to provide culturally safe care for Indigenous clients.

-- 2.1 Undertake ongoing education on Indigenous health care, determinants of health, cultural safety, cultural humility, and anti-racism. - 2.2 Learn about the negative impact of Indigenous-specific racism on Indigenous clients accessing the health care system, and its disproportionate impact on Indigenous women and girls and two-spirit, queer, and trans Indigenous Peoples. - 2.3 Learn about the historical and current impacts of colonialism on Indigenous Peoples and how this may impact their health care experiences. - 2.4 Learn about the Indigenous communities located in the areas where they work, recognizing that languages, histories, heritage, cultural practices, and systems of knowledge may differ between Indigenous communities.
+- 2.1 Undertake ongoing education on Indigenous healthcare, determinants of health, cultural safety, cultural humility, and anti-racism. - 2.2 Learn about the negative impact of Indigenous-specific racism on Indigenous clients accessing the healthcare system, and its disproportionate impact on Indigenous women and girls and two-spirit, queer, and trans Indigenous Peoples. - Learn about the historical and current impacts of colonialism on Indigenous Peoples and how this may impact their healthcare experiences. - 2.4 Learn about the Indigenous communities located in the areas where they work, recognizing that languages, histories, heritage, cultural practices, and systems of knowledge may differ between Indigenous communities.